MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/automated-investigation-response-office.md

 In addition to automatic investigations that are triggered by an alert, your organization's security operations team can trigger an automatic investigation from a view in [Threat Explorer](threat-explorer.md).

-For example, suppose that you are viewing data in Explorer about user-reported messages.
+For example, suppose that you are using the **Malware** view in Threat Explorer.
 You can select an item in the list of results, and then click **Investigate** from the action menu (assuming you have appropriate remediation permissions).

 ![User-reported messages in Explorer with Investigate button](../../media/Explorer-UserReported-Investigate.png)